ta-data-remote/lab-df-calculation-and-transformation/README.md

 ## Getting Started

-Launch `main.ipynb`, `challenge-1.ipynb`, `challenge-2.ipynb`, and `challenge-3.ipynb` in the `your-code` directory of this lab.
+Launch `challenge-1.ipynb`, `challenge-2.ipynb`, and `challenge-3.ipynb` in the `your-code` directory of this lab.
 Take the exercises following the step-by-step instructions.

 ## Deliverables

-* `main.ipynb` is an optional challenge.
 * `challenge-1.ipynb`, `challenge-2.ipynb` and `challenge-3.ipynb`.

 ## Submission